 - Eat until you’re satisfied.

 Since the occasion calls for a large feast, many holidaymakers tend to consume more foods that they can digest.
 You don’t want to spoil any of the dishes, we get that, but don’t ever overstuff yourself.
+“If there’s a buffet, it’s about taking one plate and that being it, rather than going up again,” says Dr Jessamy Hibberd, Chartered Clinical Psychologist.
 Your family won’t berate you for opening the pots and pans again after a couple of hours, so stop eating once you feel full.

 - Go easy on the alcohol.

 with you, you can’t simply refuse them because of the calories in the beverage.
 What you can do, however, is limit your alcohol intake to a glass or two.
+“A new large prospective study confirms prior research that suggests modest levels of alcohol consumption can improve cognitive processes,” said Rick Nauert PhD.
 You can continue hanging around them anyway with just a bottle of sparkling water in your hand.

 - Throw in healthy snacks.